emypar/procfs-victoriametrics-importer/README.md

 ## Components
 ### Scheduler
 The scheduler is responsible for determining the next (the  nearest in time, that is) units of work that need to be done.
-A unit of work is represented by the pair **(metricsGenFn, metricsGenCtx)**, which is added to the **TODO Queue**.
+A unit of work is represented by a  **MetricsGenContext**, which is added to the **TODO Queue**.

 ### TODO Queue
-A Golang channel storing the units of work, written by the **Scheduler** and read by worker goroutines.
-This is in order to support the parallelization of metrics generation.
+A Golang channel storing the units of work, written by the **Scheduler** and read by worker.
+This allows the parallelization of metrics generation.

-### MetricsGenFn and metricsGenCtx
+### MetricsGenContext

-**MetricsGenFn** are functions capable of parsing [/proc](https://man7.org/linux/man-pages/man5/proc.5.html) information into [Prometheus exposition text format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format).
-The functions operate in the context of **metricsGenCtx**, which a container for configuration, state and stats.
+**MetricsGenContext** is a container for configuration, state and stats.
 Each metrics generator function has its specific context (not to be confused with the Golang Standard Library one).

+Each such object has a **GenerateMetrics()** method capable of parsing [/proc](https://man7.org/linux/man-pages/man5/proc.5.html) information into [Prometheus exposition text format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format).

 The generated metrics are packed into buffers, until the latter reach ~ 64k in size (the last buffer of the scan may be shorter, of course).
 The buffers are written into the **Compressor Queue**